bebaek/briefer/README.md

 ### Running the app

-Prerequisites: sender/receiver email accounts for SMTP use, API key from [NewsAPI](https://newsapi.org), google calendar account and API access
+Prerequisites: sender/receiver email accounts for SMTP use, API key from [NewsAPI](https://newsapi.org), Google Calendar account and API access

 Activate the dev environment: